-Have you taken an education loan to support higher studies of yourself or of your spouse, Children or for the student of whom you are legal guardian and you are not aware of the tax benefits that you are entitled to.
-Then here is a guide that will assist you to know tax benefits on education loans.
+Have you taken an education loan to support higher studies of yourself or of your spouse, Children or for the student of whom you are legal guardian and you are not aware of the Income Tax deduction under Section 80E that you are entitled to.
+Then here is a guide that will assist you to know Income Tax deduction under Section 80E on education loans.
 These benefits help you to reduce the overall cost of your education loan.

-The deduction under section 80E is available to an individual if following conditions are satisfied:
+The deduction under section 80E for Interest on educational loan is available to an individual if following conditions are satisfied:

-1. Deduction available only to Individual not to HUF or other type of Assessee.
+Section 80E Deduction for educational loan available only to Individual not to HUF or other type of Assessee.

-2. Deduction amount: – The amount of interest paid is eligible for deduction and moreover there is no cap on the amount to be deducted.
+The amount of interest paid is eligible for deduction and moreover there is no cap on the amount to be deducted.
 You can deduct the entire interest amount from your taxable income.
-However there is no benefit available on the repayment of principal amount of the loan.
+However there is no benefit available on the 3

-Note: – Earlier to previous year 2006-07 the above deduction was available only for Interest on loan taken and repaid by the assessee for his own studies.
+Note: – Earlier to previous year 2006-07 the Section 80E deduction was available only for Interest on loan taken and repaid by the assessee for his own studies.

-4. Interest should have been paid on loan taken by him from any financial institution or any approved charitable institution for the purpose of pursuing his higher education.
+4. Interest on educational loan should have been paid on loan taken by him from any financial institution or any approved charitable institution for the purpose of pursuing his higher education.
 Interest on Loan taken from relatives or friends will not be eligible for deduction under section 80E.

 (a) “approved charitable institution” means an institution established for charitable purposes and approved by the prescribed authority section 10(23C), or an institution referred to in section 80G(2)(a);